gferrate/pytorch_federated_learning/README.md

 - [ ] Repeat experiments with 10 clients.
 - [ ] RAM optimizations.
 - [ ] Perform aggregation even if one client is down for a certain period of time.
+- [ ] HTTPS communications
+- [ ] Limit resources of each client in order to be able to perform comparisons